-Shortly after the conclusion of World War I, George and Herman Brown partnered with their brother-in-law, Dan Root, to start a Texas-based construction company that would carry their names: Brown and Root.
+Shortly after the conclusion of World War I, George and Herman Brown partnered with their brother-in-law, Dan Root, to start a Texas-based construction company that would carry their names — Brown & Root.
 The company began building roads, but quickly expanded into other areas.
-In 1940, Brown and Root received its first government contract, to build the Corpus Christi Naval Air Station; a year later, the company was awarded a contract to build the first of what would become a total of 359 ships for the U.S. Navy.
+In 1940, Brown & Root received its first government contract, to build the Corpus Christi Naval Air Station.
+One year later, the U.S. Navy awarded the company a contract to build the first of what would become a total of 359 ships.

 M.W.
-Kellogg underwent numerous acquisitions and name changes from 1944, and into the late 80s when it was acquired by Dresser Industries, a provider of integrated services and project management for the oil and gas industry.
-Ten years later, Dresser was purchased by Halliburton, where it was combined with M.W.
-Kellogg and Brown and Root, creating new, larger subsidiary: Kellogg Brown & Root (KBR).
+Kellogg underwent numerous acquisitions and name changes from 1944 through the late 1980s, when it was acquired by Dresser Industries, a provider of integrated services and project management for the oil and gas industry.
+Ten years later, Halliburton acquired Dresser, and combined it with M.W.
+Kellogg and Brown & Root to create a new, larger subsidiary — Kellogg Brown & Root (KBR).

-In 2007, KBR reached a major milestone as it separated from Halliburton and became a stand-alone company.
-Today, KBR employs approximately 27,000 people globally and is considered one of the world's premier engineering, construction and services companies.
-KBR supports the civil infrastructure, hydrocarbon, government and defense and power and industrial sectors and services its clients with a broad range of products and services through its Downstream; Gas Monetization; Infrastructure & Minerals; International Government, Defence and Support Services; North American Government and Logistics; Oil & Gas; Power & Industrial; Services; Technology; and Ventures business units.
+In 2006, KBR reached a major milestone when the company separated from Halliburton and completed a successful initial public offering on the New York Stock Exchange.
+Today, KBR employs approximately 27,000 people globally and is considered one of the world's premier engineering, procurement and construction (EPC) and services companies.
+KBR supports the civil infrastructure, hydrocarbon, government and defense, and power and industrial sectors, and services our clients with a broad range of products and services through these business units: Oil & Gas; Downstream; Technology; International Government, Defence and Support Services; North American Government and Logistics; Power & Industrial; Infrastructure & Minerals; Canada Operations; U.S. Construction; Building Group; and Industrial Services.

-As KBR makes its way through its second century in business, it can look back upon a solid foundation as it strives for future success.
+As KBR embarks upon our second century in business, we can look back upon a solid foundation as we strive for future success.